filipdumitrascu/mini_shell/README.md

 Suppose you have an executable named `sum` in the current directory.
 It takes arbitrarily many numbers as arguments and prints their sum to `stdout`.
-The following example shows how the minishell implemented by you should behave.
+The following example shows how the minishell implemented should behave.

 ```sh
 > ./sum 2 4 1